Event Neural Networks

 \subsection{Building Event Neurons}

-An event neuron consists of three state variables, as shown in \autoref{fig:building_event_neurons}. \begin{itemize} \item Accumulator ($a$): The current value of $g(\bm{x})$ \item Best estimate ($b$): The current value of $f(a)$ \item Difference ($d$): The difference between $b$ and the most recent output \end{itemize} When a neuron receives a differential update $\bm{\Delta}_\text{in}$ from one or more of its inputs, it updates these state variables in the following order.
+An event neuron consists of three state variables, as shown in \autoref{fig:building_event_neurons}.
+The \emph{accumulator} ($a$) stores the current value of $g(\bm{x})$.
+The \emph{best estimate} ($b$) stores the current value of $f(a)$.
+The \emph{difference} ($d$) stores difference between $b$ and the most recent output.
+When a neuron receives a differential update $\bm{\Delta}_\text{in}^{(t)}$ at time $t$ from one or more of its inputs, it updates these state variables as follows:

-A neuron transmits when some condition on $b$ and $d$ is satisfied, as prescribed by the transmission policies we discuss in \autoref{sec:transmission_policies}.
-When the condition is satisfied, the neuron transmits $\Delta_\text{out}$ (equal to the current value of $d$) to its downstream neighbors and resets $d \leftarrow 0$.
+A neuron transmits an output $\Delta_\text{out}$ when some condition on $d$ is satisfied.
+This condition is defined by the \emph{transmission policy}.
+The transmission policy also gives the relationship between $d$ and $\Delta_\text{out}$.
+The policies in this paper simply set $\Delta_\text{out} = d$.
+However, other relationships are possible, and the properties described in \autoref{sec:properties_of_event_neurons} hold for other relationships.
+After a neuron transmits, it sets $d$ to $d - \Delta_\text{out}$.
+See \autoref{sec:transmission_policies} for more details on transmission policies.